-Students are responsible for paying their first session tuition and fees within five (5) business days of receiving their Form I-20.
+Accepted applicants are responsible for paying their first session tuition and fees no later than 10 days before starting their program.
 Failure to submit tuition and fees will result in cancellation of Form I-20.
-Upon arrival into U.S. students must report to the University and submit a copy of all travel documents.
+Upon arrival into the U.S. students must report to the University DSO and submit a copy of all travel documents.